 Installed Building Products (IBP) Long-Term Debt Repayments (2016 - 2020)

-Installed Building Products (IBP) has disclosed Long-Term Debt Repayments for 8 consecutive years, with $6.6 million as the latest value for Q3 2020.
+Installed Building Products has reported Long-Term Debt Repayments over the past 8 years, most recently at $6.6 million for Q3 2020.

 - Quarterly Long-Term Debt Repayments rose 19.34% to $6.6 million in Q3 2020 from the year-ago period, while the trailing twelve-month figure was $25.8 million through Sep 2020, up 35.4% year-over-year, with the annual reading at $21.3 million for FY2019, 50.86% up from the prior year.